Centre for Development and the Environment

-Centre for Development and the Environment (Senter for utvikling og miljø, SUM) is a research centre at the University of Oslo.
-The overarching goal of SUM is to conduct interdisciplinary research, teaching, and dissemination on development and environmental issues, with a particular focus on the interconnections between development and the environment.
-SUM is organized as a centre without faculty affiliation, directly under the university board.
+Centre for Development and the Environment (Senter for utvikling og miljø, SUM) was a research centre at the University of Oslo, which dissolved in 2025.
+Much of its personnel and projects were absorbed into the Centre for Global Sustainability.
+The overarching goal of SUM, and its successor, is to conduct interdisciplinary research, teaching, and dissemination on development and environmental issues, with a particular focus on the interconnections between development and the environment.
+SUM was organized as a centre without faculty affiliation, directly under the university board.
 The centre was established on January 1, 1990, at the initiative of the Ministry of Culture and Science and the Norwegian Research Council for Science and the Humanities (NAVF).
 The initiative came in the wake of the active role Norway played in the World Commission on Environment and Development, Our Common Future, 1987, where the Brundtland Report was launched.

 In the aftermath of the Brundtland Report, a research centre was established at each of the Norwegian core universities.
-Today, only SUM remains.
 SUM was established by merging three previously independent entities: the Council for Natural and Environmental Sciences (RNM), the Programme for Development Research in the Oslo Region (PUFO), and the Centre for International Development Studies (SIU).
 In 2000, the Programme for Research and Investigation for a Sustainable Society (ProSus) was incorporated into SUM.
 The legacy of the Brundtland Report is deeply rooted in SUM's mandate for interdisciplinary research and education on global development and environmental issues.

-Today, approximately 50 employees are associated with the centre.
+Today, approximately 74 employees are associated with SUM's successor, the Centre for Global Sustainability.

-SUM will play a central role in the university's new interdisciplinary initiative on sustainability, the Centre for Global Sustainability.
-The new centre will be established as a unit under the university board with the goal of strengthening and facilitating interdisciplinary research, education, and dissemination on sustainability.
-The centre is to be a meeting hub for researchers, students, external partners, and guests.
-As of May 2025, the new centre will be established virtually, with SUM at the forefront and in collaboration with several other initiatives and units at the university.
-By the end of 2027, the centre will be physically established and move into what will become the Sustainability House on the Blindern campus.
+In 2024, it was announced that SUM would play a central role in the university's new interdisciplinary initiative on sustainability, the Centre for Global Sustainability.
+The new centre was established as a unit under the university board with the goal of strengthening and facilitating interdisciplinary research, education, and dissemination on sustainability.
+As of May 2025, the new centre is established virtually, and by the end of 2027, the centre will be physically established and move into what will become the Sustainability House on the Blindern campus.